by Taigen Dan Leighton Copyright © 2020 Taigen Dan Leighton

 Dylan’s Recent Protest Songs and the Roman Empire

-A couple of Dylan’s recent protest or subversive songs are continuations of the message of “Masters of War,” specifically, “Workingman’s Blues #2” from “Modern Times” in 2006, and “Early Roman Kings” from “Tempest” in 2012, his most recent collection of original songs.
+A couple of Dylan’s recent protest or subversive songs are continuations of the message of “Masters of War,” specifically, “Workingman’s Blues #2” from “Modern Times” in 2006, and “Early Roman Kings” from “Tempest” in 2012.
 The latter song exemplifies Dylan’s use of the Classical realm to portray indirectly modern inequities.

-Dylan’s longtime connection to the Roman world goes back to Robert Zimmerman in the Hibbing High School Latin Club.
+Dylan’s longtime connection to the Roman world goes¯ back to Robert Zimmerman in the Hibbing High School Latin Club.
 His early interest in Rome and classic culture proceeded through Dylan’s early 60s visits to Rome, to the 1971 song “When I Paint My Masterpiece” that opens on the streets of Rome, and Dylan noted this interest in his book Chronicles.
+Dylan speaks in Chronicles of the maturing and decay of classic societies, of appreciating Thucydides, of reading about Alexander’s conquests, and he compares Virginia slave plantations and Cuban sugar plantations to elite rule in the Roman republic.
 Dylan has even said that if he had to do it all over again he would “probably teach Roman history or theology.”